 Realistic Art: Classical & Fantastic Realism in Paintings & Pictures in a style inspired by the classic illustrators: Cultural Art Galleries illustrating Mythology, Legends, Heroic History, World Religions & Natural Beauty... with lots of Fairy Tales & Fantasy Art for the fun-loving & young at heart.
 Traditional painting meets 21st Century digital media ~ exploring our cultural & spiritual heritages & pioneering new vistas for Art & Technology through visual art, essay, & word paintings.
-Newly Updated for 2024!
+Updated with New Artwork for 2025!

 fine art historical painting fantasy illistrations